 Introduction

-In molecular machine learning, we often start with a 2D graph—a blueprint of atoms and bonds.
-But this blueprint misses a crucial detail: a molecule’s function is deeply tied to its dynamic 3D shape.
-In reality, a molecule isn’t static; it’s a flexible entity that exists as an ensemble of low-energy conformations.
+In molecular machine learning, we often start with a 2D graph, a blueprint of atoms and bonds.
+A molecule’s function is deeply tied to its dynamic 3D shape.
+Molecules are flexible entities that exist as an ensemble of low-energy conformations.
 Capturing 3D molecular shapes is crucial for predicting molecular behavior.

 The GEOM (Geometric Ensemble Of Molecules) dataset was created to bridge this gap.
 It provides a massive collection of high-quality 3D conformer ensembles, transforming static 2D graphs into something much closer to physical reality.
 This makes it an invaluable resource for anyone working in geometric deep learning for chemistry and drug discovery.